Azure/azureml-examples/cli/jobs/pipelines-with-components/basics/4e_mltable_input/README.md

 We use a data asset as input in this example.
-You can create a data asset using `az ml data create --file data.yml`.
+In this example, we load data asset from local yaml.
+You can also create a data asset using `az ml data create --file data.yml`.